 Understanding Commercial Finish Out

 Tenant finish out or tenant improvements are the changes tenants make to their space to express a particular style or uniqueness.
-Architects in Dallas, like others in the construction industry face different challenges when designing spaces.
+Architects, like others in the construction industry face different challenges when designing spaces.
 They require many considerations.
-Typically, these changes are made to offices, retail, or restaurants (to mention a few) and they accommodate specific needs.
+Typically, these changes are made to malls, offices, retail, or restaurants (to mention a few) and they accommodate specific needs.
 For example, it may include moving interior walls or partitions, carpeting or other floor covering, shelves, windows, toilets, etc. Sometimes these costs are incurred by the tenant or negotiated in the lease agreement.

 When negotiating a lease, a provision for a certain sum or amount per square foot is given to the tenant to customize the space provided.
-For example, a retail tenant leases space for 5 years at a $13 per square foot annual rental rate.
-The landlord provides new concrete and gypsum walls and a concrete slab, and will pay the tenant a finish out allowance of up to $4 per square foot for costs to customize the space.
+For example, for a retail tenant leases space for 5 years at a $13 per square foot annual rental rate, the landlord provides new concrete and gypsum walls and a concrete slab, and will pay the tenant a finish out allowance of up to $4 per square foot for costs to customize the space.
 The money the landlord spends on the property in new paint, carpet, wall, etc, not only may enhance the property, but also may benefit the building or the community.

 Some say that time is money; and if so, making the transition into a new space should be a smooth process.
 Functionality as well as creativity are significant factors in determining the size and arrangement of the new space.
 The purpose of planning ahead of time is to minimize downtime and continue the flow of business.
 The layout of the space should show functionality, one space flowing into the other naturally and without disruption.